meyersj/TransitSurveyorAPI/README.md

 useradd -d /home/survey -s /bin/bash -m survey passwd survey

-# if you change the new linux user from `survey` to something else
+# if you change the user from `survey` to something else
 # you need to make that change in `setup.sh` also

 # download and execute setup script